 You’ve got an ever increasing to-do list of home improvements like changing out a bathroom faucet, replacing missing shingles on the roof and painting a kitchen wall.
 You could hire a plumber, roofer and painter who have conflicting schedules and their own service charges, or you could hire a handyman to complete all three projects in one day for one hourly rate.

-Because many handymen charge by the hour, a homeowner can save time and money on home improvement projects by hiring a handyman to complete a wide range of projects for a single hour rate.
-A service charge from a plumber or roofer to come to your home could equal or even surpass the cost of hiring a handymanfor a few hours.
+Because many handymen charge by the hour, a homeowner can save time and money on home improvement projects by hiring one to complete a wide range of projects at an hourly rate.
+A service charge from a plumber or roofer to come to your home could equal or even surpass the cost of hiring a handyman for a few hours.

-You'll also less likely to be overcharged if your hire a handyman.
-Unlike a general contractor or specialist who is more likely to price a job based on the estimated amount of time it will take to complete, you only have to pay a handyman for the hours he work, unless you agree on a flat rate for a project.
-Handymen are able to keep their rates low because they don't have to pay additional workers, so they have lower overhead costs than contractors or large companies.
+You're also less likely to be overcharged if your hire a handyman.
+Unlike a general contractor or specialist who is more likely to price a job based on the estimated amount of time it will take to complete, you only have to pay a handyman for the hours he works, unless you agree on a flat rate.
+Handymen can keep their rates low because they don't have to pay additional workers, so they have lower overhead costs than contractors or large companies.

 When you hire a contractor or specialist, they usually supply the materials, and often at a markup.
-If they don't provide the materials, they may not guarantee a repair or your choices are limited to what they have in stock.
-When you choose your own materials you know how much the product costs and stay within your budget.
+If they don't provide the materials, they may not guarantee a repair, or your choices are limited to what they have in stock.
+When you choose your own materials, you know how much the product costs, and you can stay within your budget.
 You also get to choose the manufacturer, finish and register any warranty agreement.

-Many homeowners turn to handymen when they have a project they want completed, but don't know who to call.
-Handymen have been known to do all types of work from setting up playground equipment and gas grills to hanging holiday lights and decorations.
+Handymen have been known to do all types of work, from setting up playground equipment and gas grills to hanging holiday lights and decorations.